 Why would anyone visit Zillow to find an apartment, Booking to reserve a hotel, or NerdWallet to compare insurance when the super-chat can provide answers and facilitate direct purchases?
 Just as these services previously optimized their products to fit Google's algorithms, they will now tailor their offerings to suit the chat interface.

 Commoditization will reach unprecedented levels, as, in many cases, websites will no longer differentiate value propositions.
 The super-chat will prioritize the fastest, most affordable, and highly-rated options, driving commoditization and reducing profit margins to benefit consumers.
-Only the best will withstand this shift.
+Only the best horizontal player will withstand this shift.

 I also anticipate a gradual transition from text-based to voice-based interfaces.
 Why type when you can converse with your AI assistant?
 In the long run, we may not even need phones, as earbuds and smart glasses could suffice.

 All right!
 Moving away from speculative ideas, let me share our insights from a technical perspective.